bas19/travel-guide/README.md

 ## Travel App

 A simple travel guide application.
 The codebase setup is like a monolithic but it uses a backend API to support other single page applications in the future.
-It uses a service pattern for flexibility.
+It uses a service layer for flexibility.

 The frontend UI is built on VueJS, it is a simple one with a modal popup for information.
 It is responsive and easy to use.